codr7/eli/README.md

 - [Java](https://github.com/codr7/eli-java)
 - [Swift](https://github.com/codr7/sweet)

-I'm also working on adding some `eli` magic to [Common Lisp](https://github.com/codr7/cl-eli).
+I'm also working on bringing some `eli` magic to [Common Lisp](https://github.com/codr7/cl-eli).

 ## Performance
-I decided early on that Python would make a reasonable performance target to aim for since it's mostly interpreted and very well known.
+I decided early on that Python would make a reasonable performance target to aim for, since it's mostly interpreted and well known.

 ```
 $ python3 benchmarks/run.py